ehabkost/habkost.net/habkost-net/_drafts/draft-cpuid.markdown

 However, this can make guest software crash or misbehave, and on most circumstances that would be considered a hypervisor bug.

-The `CPUID` output values corresponding to a specific EAX input value are often called *CPUID leaves*.
+The output values corresponding to a specific EAX input value are often called *CPUID leaves*.
 Values that depend on both EAX and ECX input are often called *sub-leaves*.
 When this guide refers to a specific register or specific bits of a specific register, they will be refered as *CPUID fields*.

 This guide follows a the same notation as the Intel manuals to refer to CPUID fields.
 As an example, `CPUID.01H:EDX.SSE[bit 25]` represents: